openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 It is up to you to browse the topics and find one that you are interested in working on.
 Then, you join a team that is working on that topic, either by joining a team that has already been created, or by creating a new team yourself.
-For more information, see :ref:`Browse Topics and Find a Team to Join`.
+For more information, see :ref:`Browse Topics and Find a Team`.

 Teams are always created within a specific topic, and have a maximum team size that is decided by course staff.

+.. _Browse Topics and Find a Team:

 ======================================
 Browse Topics and Find a Team to Join